 Figure O.3.2-1: Example Architecture of Model B

-Editor's note: Security aspects of the usage of the S&F Proxy are FFS.

 For Model B, the signalling and procedures used between a UE and satellite to support UE access and UE services in Store and Forward Satellite operation are the same as used between a UE and serving PLMN for normal satellite access except for the differences described in clause 4.13.9.
 A UE thus sees the onboard eNB and EPC as being equivalent to a serving PLMN for normal operation.
 Some PLMN services cannot be available for Store and Forward Satellite operation due to subscription restriction for a UE or lack of support by the onboard eNB and/or EPC.